Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Students' Exam Scores in five different Subjects are recorded in Table: tbl_Students.
 A sample Table image is given below:

-The name of the student, from the current record on the Form, is used as criteria in a Query, to filter the exam records of that student, as source data for the PIE Chart on the same Form.
-The Sample Form- image with the PIE Chart is given below:
+The student’s name from the current record on the form is used as a criterion in a query to filter that student’s exam record.
+These filtered records are then used as the source data for the Pie Chart displayed on the same form.
+A sample form with the Pie Chart is shown below:

 Data Source Queries.